Source Collection Guide

 - Rule 18 also explains how you cite to digital versions, i.e., whether you use "at," "available at," or nothing at all.

-First search for books and other treatises using the library catalog:
+First search for books and other treatises in the library catalog:

-- Melvyl (Searches UCI, plus all the UCs, plus other libraries worldwide)
+- Use Melvyl (Searches UCI, plus all the UCs, plus other libraries worldwide)